Introduction

 Outdoor Tomatoes

 Instead of looking for ripe tomatoes too early, focus on building strong plants.
-Keep cordon tomatoes tied in, remove side shoots where needed, water consistently and start feeding once the first trusses have set fruit.
-A strong June tomato plant is setting you up for July, August and September.
+Keep cordon tomatoes tied in, remove side shoots where needed, water consistently, and start feeding once the first trusses have set fruit.

 If you do see ripe tomatoes in June, they are more likely to be early cherry types grown under cover or in a very warm sheltered spot.